laxuanlinh/awscertifieddev/revisionnote.md

   - Resource based policy nad IAM role can only be shared between accounts within the same partition, not cross partitions.
 Ex: S3 bucket policies in `us-east` cannot be used in `ap-southeast`
 ### `CodeDeploy` when fails?
   - When a deployment fails, CodeDeploy will fall back to a last working version and deploy it to the failed instances
+### `Beanstalk` when fails?
+  - Unlike `CodeDeploy`, when deployment fails, Beanstalk will fall back to the last working version and deploy it to the new instances and replace failed instances
 ### `CodeDeploy Agent`, `Deployment Group`
   - `CodeDeploy Agent` is a software running on EC2 that allows it to be targeted by `CodeDeploy`
   - `Deployment Group` is a set of tagged EC2 instances, the group contains of some settings to be reused